 - Individuals providing regular childcare to children up to 59 months of age (under 5 years old) either in or out of the home.

-- People who work with poultry or hogs.
+- Persons who work with poultry or hogs.

 Who should not get the vaccine?

-Those who have recently had a mild illness, with or without fever, can still get the flu shot.
+Those who have recently had a mild illness, with or without fever, can still get the influenza vaccine.

 - Babies younger than 6 months old cannot get the vaccine.

-How soon will I be protected after getting a flu shot?
+How soon will I be protected after getting the vaccine?